top of page

 Artist Galal Yousif managed to flee Sudan when conflict erupted earlier this year with only a few belongings stuffed into a small backpack.
 The turmoil and bag, in which he had crammed his passport, two pairs of jeans, five shirts and a car key, is depicted in his painting 'Man With a Heavy Heart.'
 He first created the work as a mural in Addis Ababa, the capital of Ethiopia, which he reached after a harrowing journey in June.
 Having now found temporary refuge in Kenya, he has recreated it on canvas - a striking image of a man with a hand over his heart, surrounded by large circular red dots resembling gunshot wounds. ☥ Ismail Einashe ☥ Letter From Africa Series, Nairobi From, 'Sudan War: Heavy Hearts For The Artists Painting The Pain Of Conflict'

 My body whisperer nudged me again, "If white people make me angry, then what makes me calm me down?"
 This time, the question hit me differently and changed the trajectory of my life.
 I kept going back to, "If white people make me ..."
 Why was that concept lingering in my mind?
 I struggled with it for a long time and kept watching "The Incredible Hulk" hoping that Dr. Banner's life would offer some clues.
 Then, my body whisperer nudged me in a slightly different way, "Why do I let white people make me angry?"
 This thought threw me down a rabbit hole.
 The question triggered rage.
 Let??!!
 Did I have a choice?
 The white kids did what they wanted to do.
-In fact, the one time I withdrew my hand from a white person to protect myself, I was sent to the principal's office (who confirmed that my need for respect/consent would not be honored at that school).
+In fact, the one time I withdrew my hand from a white person to protect myself, I was sent to the principal's office (who confirmed that my need for respect/consent would not be honored at that school and warned me to watch my step).

 My body whisperer would not let up and sent me a thought, "white kids don't bother me as much now because I have grown taller than them, right?"
 Hmmm, well that was true.
 My body whisperer sent me a thought, "Practice modeling at school."
 When I was in middle school, my parents had put me in modeling school.
 They noticed that I was feeling awkward because I was about eight inches taller than most of my classmates.
 My modeling school was in Philadelphia, where the gorgeous tall Black women straightened me out before the teacher could get to me.
 I took the advice of my body whisperer and started practicing walking like a model in school.
 I immediately noticed a change in the white kids.
 I began to pay attention to this mysterious thing that would arise from inside me as a quiet thought or question.
 Was it God?
 It must be ...
 The white kids shifted their strategy, and their torment went from physical to verbal/psychological.
 My body whisperer was relentless, "If I'm no longer intimidated by the Black kids who are pressuring me to only have friends who are 'Black enough' for them, why do I care about what white people say?"
 Before I could consider an answer, my body whisperer sent me a thought, "white kids are sneaky and they want me to get in trouble.
 Ignore them and figure out what calms me down."
 No matter how much I wanted to complain, the thought kept at me, "What calms me down?"
 I kept thinking about the microscope, and somehow the idea came to me that I have to look closely at things.